 The umbilical cord is the lifeline between mother and baby.
 Through the umbilical cord, the baby receives all the oxygen, nutrients and blood the baby needs to grow and develop.
 Many of our parents who want to store their child’s umbilical cord blood have questions about when to clamp the cord and how the timing affects cord blood collection volume and storage.

 With more and more research and evidence showing the benefits of delayed cord clamping, coupled with parents wanting to store their child’s umbilical cord blood, the question is asked on many occasions: Is it possible to delay cord clamping and still collect umbilical cord blood?

-The answer is yes and it is possible to do both.
-Cord blood can be collected regardless of when the cord is clamped.
-A minimum of 15 mL of blood is necessary for processing and storage, which is a fraction of the approximate 200mL of blood contained in the placenta and umbilical cord.
-The more blood we are able to collect the better, although we have had 95% of collection volumes successfully processed and stored.
+The answer is yes and it is possible to do both under certain circumstances.
+Cord blood can be collected provided there is cord blood remaining in the cord following clamping.
+A minimum of 15 ml of blood is necessary for processing and storage but lower volumes may yield lower cell numbers.
+The more blood we are able to collect the better.
+We typically are able to process and store 95% of collections.

-If you choose to delay the cord clamping by 1-3 minutes, approximately 80-100 mL of this blood is transferred to the infant, leaving more than enough to be stored.
-Studies have shown that delayed clamping had no major effect on collection efficiency.
-While the amount of blood collected was slightly reduced, the stem cell recovery was not.
+If you choose to delay the cord clamping by 1-3 minutes, approximately 80-100 mL of this blood is transferred to the infant, which can typically leave sufficient to be stored.
+Choosing to delay clamping for between 1-3 minutes can still allow successful cord blood collection in many cases.